 Engineering Run 14 (ER14) started on 2019-03-04.
 The transition into Observing Run 3 (O3) occurred on 2019-04-01.
+O3 is planned to end on 2020-04-30.
+An extension of the run by a few months will be possible.

 During O3, we expect that three facilities (LHO, LLO, and Virgo) will observe for one year.
 It is possible that the Japanese KAGRA detector may come online and become part of the international gravitational-wave network at some point during O3.
-The near-term observing schedule is shown below, reproduced from.
+The near-term observing schedule is shown below, reproduced from3.